lk3/bing-search/README.md

 ### config.cfg file

-Create a config.cfg file in this repo root like this:
+Create a config.cfg file with this format in the same directory where the script is:

 ```
 # Free version of Bing API